WAN-Solutions/wan24-Core/src/Wan24-Core Docs/articles/Enumerables.md

 ## `ICoreEnumerable<T>`

 The `ICoreEnumerable<T>` interface does implement `IEnumerable<T>` and is being used for any `wan24-Core` enumerable type in case you need a common interface which avoids having to fall back to .NET enumerables - example: A method which does return a `wan24-Core` enumerable may return an `ArrayEnumerable<T>` or an `ArrayWhereEnumerable<T>` and uses `ICoreEnumerable<T>` as return type, which is a common interface for the two possible return types.

+## Asynchronous object enumerable

+The non-generic `IAsyncEnumerable` interface for enumerating objects is missing in .NET.
+If you need to enumerate objects you can use the `AsyncObject(Enumerable|Enumerator)<T>`.